LalithShiyam/QIMP-tools/PANDA/Readme.md

 # Python scripts and their function

 - Niftitest.py: Run the Pix2pix inference on the .nii volumes and returns the late dose frame from the low dose frames

+- 3D Gan Keras folder: the folder cointains the script of the 3D Gan. (need to re-think about the main page and the matlab scripts for 2D)